brian14708/wh-briefings/statements-releases/2021-07/2021-07-22-fact-sheet-biden-harris-administration-measures-on-cuba.md

 modified_time: 2021-07-22 14:10:09-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/07/22/fact-sheet-biden-harris-administration-measures-on-cuba/
 published_time: 2021-07-22 14:10:08-04:00
-title: "FACT SHEET: Biden- \u2060 Harris Administration Measures on Cuba"
+title: "FACT SHEET: Biden-\u2060Harris Administration Measures on\_Cuba"
 ---

 *“The United States stands with the brave Cubans who have taken to the